Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 - **Hopper Wagon Cargo Bin** - This item is used to craft hopper wagons.
 - **North American Wooden Boxcar Cargo Housing** - This item is used to craft wooden boxcars of the type built in North America.
 - **Open Wagon Cargo Deck** - This item is used to craft open wagons.
+- **Small Open Wagon Cargo Deck** - This item is used to craft small open wagons.
 - **Small Tank with Mount** - This item is used to craft small tank wagons.
 - **Stake Wagon Cargo Deck** - This item is used to craft stake wagons.